Packaging Trash; next to that the SDG 12 Icon - responsible consumption and production

 Green economy, green recovery

-KfW supports this type of transformation towards green economies through its work in Germany and in developing countries and emerging economies.
+KfW supports this type of transformation towards green economies through its work in Germany and in its partner countries.
 This progress is made in many different ways: for instance, KfW funds are used to build warehouses and cold storage centres so food that has already been produced does not go to waste, as more than 13% of it does at present globally.

-Other examples include more efficient irrigation methods, such as in Mali, projects for sustainable fishery in Mauritania, greater energy efficiency in buildings and electrical appliances, such as in Mexico, or promoting sustainable agricultural production methods in Latin America and Africa.
-Preventing waste and establishing a circular economy are also among the goals KfW is promoting with relevant projects.
+Other examples include more efficient irrigation methods, such as in Mali, projects for sustainable fishery in Mauritania, greater energy efficiency in buildings and electrical appliances in Mexico, or promoting sustainable agricultural production methods in Latin America and Africa, as is done through the eco.business Fund.
+Preventing waste and establishing a circular economy are also among the goals KfW is promoting with relevant projects, e.g. via the Caribbean Biodiversity Fund and the Clean Oceans Initiative.

-In KfW's opinion, the Corona crisis, which poses an immense challenge for the entire world, offers a good opportunity to "build back better", i.e. successively shifting production and consumption patterns towards sustainability.
+In KfW's opinion, the effects and aftermath of the coronavirus pandemic, which posed an immense challenge for the entire world, offer a good opportunity to "build back better", i.e. successively shifting production and consumption patterns towards sustainability.
 KfW is also committed to this, as well as to promoting Fairtrade and sustainable supply chains.
-In total, commitments contributing to the achievement of SDG 12 amounted to around EUR 163 million in 2022.

 “Until now, climate targets have been secondary to land use”